AdilOubro/AdilOubro/README.md

 - 👋 Hi, I’m @Adil Oubro ,I'm a Data Science Student at INSEA in MOROCCO
-- 👀 I’m interested in AI , and deep Learning
+- 👀 I’m interested in Data , AI , and deep Learning
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on some project